Conflict of Interest Policy

 - Never use abusive or vulgar language, or make racial, ethnic or gender-related slurs or derogatory comments at club events;

-- Never make unwanted sexual or physical contact with other members (Members found to be listed on a sex offender registry, convicted of a sex crime, or convicted of having, creating, or distributing child pornography will be immediately barred from membership and all participation in club activities.);
+- Never make unwanted sexual or physical contact with other members (Members found to be listed on a sex offender registry, convicted of a sex crime, or caught having, creating, or distributing child pornography will be immediately barred from membership and all participation in club activities.);

 - Always report violations of the Member Code of Conduct policy to the Board in writing.